Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Models and Preliminaries

-This partition-based approach gives tests that are optimal for the model introduced in \Section{sec:intro}.
-More precisely, suppose that the set of alternative distributions is defined as where $d_\prt$ is defined in \eqref{e:partitiondistance}.
+Tests designed for finite-valued observations can be applied to solve a hypothesis testing problem with continuous-valued observations by first partitioning the observation space.
+Consider the hypothesis testing problem given in \Section{sec:intro} where the i.i.d.\ sequence of observations $\bfmY_1^n$ satisfies $Y_i \in \mathbf{Y}\eqdef[0,1]$.
+To apply a test designed for the finite-valued observations, we start with a partition $\prt$ as given in \eqref{e:defprt}.
+The observation $Y_i$ is mapped to a finite-valued observation via $\mathcal{T}: \mathbf{Y} \rightarrow [m]$: $\mathcal{T}(Y_i)=j$ if $Y_i \in A_j$.
+Assume that the partition is chosen so that the marginal of ${Z_i}$ is uniform under the null hypothesis: $P(A_j)=\frac{1}{m}$.
+For a test $\bphi$ designed for a discrete uniform null distribution, the corresponding test $\bphi(\{\mathcal{T}(Y_1), \ldots, \mathcal{T}(Y_n)\} )$ can be applied to the problem with continuous-valued observations.
+This partition-based approach gives tests that are optimal for the model introduced in Section~\ref{sec:intro}.
+Suppose that the set of alternative distributions is defined as where $d_\prt$ is defined in \eqref{e:partitiondistance}.
 Then in terms of the probability of false alarm and worst-case probability of missed detection, without loss of optimality we can restrict our attention to tests whose test statistics take constant value on each cell $A_j$ of the partition.
 This is exactly the collection of partition-based tests we have described.

-The model introduced in \Section{sec:intro} assumes that the alternative distribution $Q$ is absolutely continuously with respect to $P$.
-The partition-based tests are still applicable when $Q$ is not absolutely continuous with respect to $P$, provided that the tests for finite-valued observations are designed for a more general model where we allow $\pip$ not to have full support: Instead of \eqref{e:dispi}, let the null distribution $\pip$ be The generalized error exponent analysis still applies except the normalization should be $n^2/k$ instead of $n^2/m$.
+In the hypothesis testing problem given in \Section{sec:intro}, it is assumed that the alternative distribution $Q$ is absolutely continuous with respect to $P$.
+The partition-based tests are still applicable when the assumption $Q$ is absolutely continuous with respect to $P$ does not hold, provided that the tests for finite-valued observations are designed for a more general model where we allow $\pip$ not to have full support: Instead of \eqref{e:dispi}, let the null distribution $\pip$ be The generalized error exponent analysis still applies except the normalization should be $n^2/k$ instead of $n^2/m$.